niketan-byte/fk-visual-search/README.md

 6) Run training using Caffe

-## Feature extraction and NN Search
+## Feature Extraction and NN Search
 We provide PyCaffe code to do Feature Extraction (scripts/feature_extractor.py), and a CUDA-based fast NN computer (scripts/cuda_knn.py).